Practice Areas

 Getting Your License Back After an OVI / DUI

-When your suspension period is over, you can have your driver’s license reinstated, but it’s important to know that your reinstatement isn’t automatic.
+When your suspension period is over, you can have your driver’s license reinstated, but it’s important to know that your reinstatement isn’t automatic, but a license reinstatement lawyer can help.
 Before the Bureau of Motor Vehicles reinstates your license, you’ll need to:

 • Pay a $475 reinstatement fee